deity-io/falcon-platform-docs/docs/platform/client/data.md

 sidebar_label: Data Management
 ---

-Data management is the same as Falcon Open Source and uses <a href="https://www.apollographql.com/" target="_blank" rel="noopener noreferrer">Apollo</a>.
+Data management is the same as Falcon 2019 and uses <a href="https://www.apollographql.com/" target="_blank" rel="noopener noreferrer">Apollo</a>.

 [Read the docs here](/docs/2019/falcon-client/data-management)